gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/graph-contraction-search.md

 ## Adding common sense heuristics

-Let's consider some tricks and see if we can speed up this solver a bit.
+The brute force approach is way too slow, so let's come up with some tricks to speed up this solver a bit.

-We'll start with an easy one &mdash; in order to quickly go from many edges to no edges we should pick contractions that remove many edges.
+The first heuristic is pretty intuitive &mdash; to get from many edges (in the initial graph) to no edges (in a graph with one vertex) we should pick contractions that remove many edges.
 Vertices with more neighbors have a good chance of resulting in large contractions.
-Let's try using vertex degree as a heuristic!
+Let's try using <i>vertex degree</i> as a heuristic!

 ```python
 def iter_nodes_by_degree(G: nx.Graph, nodes: Iterable[str]) -> Iterator[str]: